 Our finding that apoA-I directly improves mitochondrial activity in primary astrocytes further supports the hypothesis that HDLs are important in astrocyte function.
-Although we and others have clearly demonstrated that apoA-I directly modulates metabolism of different cell types within the CNS, it is still unclear how apoA-I-containing lipoprotein particles may exert these direct effects in vivo considering that ApoA-I is not produced by glial or neuronal cells within the brain and the BBB may exclude HDL particles from entering from the circulation.
-It has been hypothesized that apoA-I may be transported from the blood directly across the BBB (for review see 36), and research is ongoing to determine whether pathways similar to its transport in peripheral endothelial cells are involved (37, 38).
-Even without such a pathway, HDL may be able to reach the cells studied here given the structural differences of the BBB in the hypothalamus and its greater permeability of this barrier to macromolecules (39).
-The ongoing debate whether ApoA1 proteins cross the BBB is a prominent lack of knowledge due to potential clinical implications, one of them we report herein.
-Understanding how circulating proteins like apoAI are entering the brain is of pivotal importance for the development of drugs that target specific brain areas important for metabolic control.
+Although we and others have clearly demonstrated that apoA-I directly modulates metabolism of different cell types within the CNS, it is still unclear how apoA-I-containing lipoprotein particles may exert these direct effects in vivo, considering that apoA-I is not produced by glial or neuronal cells within the brain and the BBB may exclude HDL particles from entering from the circulation.
+It has been hypothesized that apoA-I may be transported from the blood directly across the BBB [for review see (35)], and research is ongoing to determine whether pathways similar to its transport in peripheral endothelial cells are involved (36, 37).
+Even without such a pathway, HDL may be able to reach the cells studied here, given the structural differences of the BBB in the hypothalamus and its greater permeability of this barrier to macromolecules (38).
+The ongoing debate whether apoA-I proteins cross the BBB is a prominent lack of knowledge due to potential clinical implications, one of which we report herein.
+Understanding how circulating proteins like apoA-I are entering the brain is of pivotal importance for the development of drugs that target specific brain areas important for metabolic control.

-Although elevated high-density lipoprotein cholesterol levels in the blood represent one of the strongest epidemiological surrogates for protection against cardiovascular disease (CVD) recent human genetic and pharmacological intervention studies have raised controversy about the causality of this relationship (for review see 40).
-Collectively all these data indicate that HDL-C concentration in the blood is only giving a static snapshot of a very dynamic and heterogeneous metabolic milieu and is thus unlikely itself causally protective against CVD.
-It seems more plausible that HDL function is a better predictor of CVD compared to its simple level in the blood, as has been repeatedly shown by several independent groups (41, 42) In conclusion, our results point to a novel role of HDLs in maintaining normal hypothalamic function.
-Circulating HDLs and their major protein component apoA-I have several beneficial functions for brain cell metabolism, including effects on endothelial repair, inflammation, $A\beta$ metabolism and cognitive function, and all of these suggest an HDL-based therapy as a potential treatment for metabolic disease.
-Since chronic inflammatory diseases like obesity, type-2 diabetes and cardiovascular disease affect cerebrovascular health (43), it is important to understand whether infusion of HDL particles from healthy subjects may prevent or repair cerebrovascular damage and thus improve metabolic function.
+Although elevated HDL cholesterol levels in the blood represent one of the strongest epidemiological surrogates for protection against CVD, recent human genetic and pharmacological intervention studies have raised controversy about the causality of this relationship [for review see (39)].
+Collectively, all these data indicate that HDL cholesterol concentration in the blood is only giving a static snapshot of a very dynamic and heterogeneous metabolic milieu and is thus unlikely itself causally protective against CVD.
+It seems more plausible that HDL function is a better predictor of CVD compared with its simple level in the blood, as has been repeatedly shown by several independent groups (40, 41)

+In conclusion, our results point to a novel role of HDLs in maintaining normal hypothalamic function.
+Circulating HDLs and their major protein component, apoA-I, have several beneficial functions for brain cell metabolism, including effects on endothelial repair, inflammation, Aβ metabolism, and cognitive function, and all of these suggest an HDL-based therapy as a potential treatment for metabolic disease.
+Because chronic inflammatory diseases like obesity, T2D, and CVD affect cerebrovascular health (42), it is important to understand whether infusion of HDL particles from healthy subjects may prevent or repair cerebrovascular damage and thus improve metabolic function.